-Reported shooting at Amazon facility in Florida
+1 killed, 1 injured in shooting at Florida Amazon facility

 JACKSONVILLE, Fla.
-(AP) — There has been a reported shooting at an Amazon Fulfillment Center in Jacksonville, Florida.
+(AP) — A woman was killed and a man was hospitalized following a shooting at an Amazon Fulfillment Center in Jacksonville, Florida, according to authorities.

+The Jacksonville Sheriff’s Office responded to the center Tuesday night, where deputies found the woman dead at the scene, Lt.
+J.D.
+Stronko said at a news conference.
+The man was taken to a hospital with injuries that were not detailed.

-The Jacksonville Sheriff’s Department said on its Twitter account Tuesday night that the scene is secured and that more information would follow.
+The agency said late Tuesday that the scene was secure and it did not appear to be an active shooter situation.

 In June, there was a targeted shooting outside this Amazon facility that left one person killed and two others slightly wounded.